 Instead, choose a non-toxic water based primer that actually works.
 Yes, it actually works!

 AFM SafeCoat, Transitional Primer is a good bet.
 The ultra low VOC formula is free of the nasty chemicals that you’ll likely find in most primers when you shop at a big home improvement store.
 It’s got NO formaldehyde, ammonia, acetone, heavy metals or other carcinogens often found in primers and paints.
 Bonus – it seals toxic coatings underneath and stops off gassing of whatever cabinet material or paint you might have used previously.
-Score!
+(I tried AFM SafeCoat on my own walls, here’s the results.)

 So slather those cabinets with some non-toxic primer.
 Get your white kitchen groove on…… And then let’s talk paint.